Benefits of Nursery Child Care and Frequently Asked Questions

 2. Do you open for Bank Holidays?

 Our nurseries are open 51 weeks a year, during which time full nursery fees are payable.
-On Bank Holidays and over the Christmas period we close and by law.
-As staffing levels equate to a large percentage our costs we are unable to give concessions in exchange for any bank holidays.
+On Bank Holidays and over the Christmas period we close by law.

 3. How often do you review your fees?